Karthik900/Equipment/README.md

    * ```pip install djangorestframework``` for the rest framework.
    * ```pip install markdown``` for markdown support for the browsable API.
    * ```pip install django-filter``` for filtering support.
-3. You can check out this [Django](https://www.djangoproject.com/) and [Django REST Framework](https://www.django-rest-framework.org/) for reference purposes.
+3. You can check this [Django](https://www.djangoproject.com/) and [Django REST Framework](https://www.django-rest-framework.org/) for reference purposes.